rhinstaller/anaconda/docs/driverdisc.rst

 It is also possible to include arbitrary packages on the DriverDisc media and mark them for installation.
-You just have to include the package name in the Yum repo for correct architecture and mark it as mandatory.
+You just have to include the package name in the package repo for correct architecture and mark it as mandatory.

 Summary